zhol0777/is-this-good/it_is_not.md

 #### Cream stem stand-ins

-Kailh stems tend to run on the longer side, meaning when they are swapped into other housings, they tend to bottom out on the pole and not the slider.
+Kailh stems tend to run on the longer side, meaning when they are swapped into other housings, they tend to bottom out on the pole and not the slider - this is a feature non-unique to Novelkeys Cream stems.
+Linear stems like those from Kailh Blacks, Kailh Pro Burgundies, and/or Kailh Reds should effectively be identical, barring the Cream stems having been exposed to a retool that the other linear switchs have not been (cannot confirm, ymmv).
-Stems Identical to those of the Novelkey Creams in terms of sound.
-Pro burgundy stems have a slightly shorter travel distance, but the difference is minimal.
-Great stem choice for frankenswitches.

 ### KTT